dlu-ch/dlb/doc/ex_context.rst

    :raises ValueError:
       if an environment variable named ``name`` is defined in the associated or an outer :term:`context` and ``restriction`` does not match its value
-   :raises .dlb.ex.context.NonActiveContextAccessError: if the associated context is not an :term:`active context`
+   :raises NonActiveContextAccessError: if the associated context is not an :term:`active context`

 .. method:: EnvVarDict.is_imported(name)